mnater/Hyphenopoly/docs/Special-use-cases.md

 ````

 ## Hyphenate depending on media queries
 In CSS hyphenation can be restricted to special media-queries.
-If hyphenation on a website must be dependent of e.g. the width of the window and only active on small screens, you'd do somethink like this:
+If hyphenation on a website must be dependent of e.g. the width of the window and only active on small screens, you'd do something like this:
 ````css
 @media (max-width: 600px) {
     .hyphenate {